 Other than that, a few days without his bed, his family, or any of his belongings didn’t seem to affect him at all until…

 This is when something changed in Luke’s little brain, and he decided, for whatever reason under the sun, that he was done with the amount of change occurring in his life and voiced this displeasure through incessant, ear piercing, screams.
 Screaming about the food I fed him, the videos I played for him, and screaming about any attempt to entertain him in any sort of manner.
 Needless to say, he was not enjoying his existence and neither was I (enjoying his nor my own existence at this point).
 Many sighs of exasperation later, I decided that instead of spending valuable time packing, plastering, painting, and pulling nails, I would instead load Luke into the car and take him on a ride, a change of scenery sort of idea, and we would, in the process, stop at the hardware store to pick up a few items.
 This was a good idea for the 20 minute drive to the store while Luke sat quietly, looking out his window and singing along to the songs on the radio.
-HOWEVER, when we arrived, I sat in the parking lot of this store and contemplated my options, for about 10 minutes, as to whether or not it would be a wise decision to actually bring him INTO the store where there would be real, live people; nosy people staring at this child who has absolutely no inhibitions whatsoever and after being his mother for 8 years, I have very few inhibitions or pride left as well, so the two of us combined in this store together could be trouble.
-My carnal reasoning went something like this, “He is eight, I would leave Mya in the car alone to run into the store, but he does have the mental capacity of an infant, but I could lock the doors, but then what if for some reason I can’t get back in and then he’s locked in the car and there aren’t any videos, just the radio, but if I bring him into the store it could be a nightmare, and how am I going to put him in the cart?
-I forgot his wheelchair, hmmmm” and then an elderly couple pulled up right beside me in a polished, tan Oldsmobile, both smiling in a sweet elderly way as they noticed my special boy sitting in the back seat, and then I immediately, in my thoughts, recalled stories of people calling social services on mothers in Walmart parking lots who left their offspring in the car.
+HOWEVER, when we arrived, I sat in the parking lot and contemplated my options.
+Should I actually bring him into the store where there would be real, live people; nosy people staring at this child who has absolutely no inhibitions and after being his mother for 8 years, I also had very few inhibitions or pride left or maybe I should turn around and go home, but – we did need a few items.

 “Come on Luke, we’re going into the store.”